 Hiko matches Kenshin in speed and technique, but far surpasses him in physical power.
-He's is an interesting mentor to our protagonist; he always lends a hand, but is sarcastic and verbally abusive the whole time.
+He's is an interesting mentor to our protagonist; he lends a hand when needed, but is sarcastic and verbally while doing so.

 Lazy, antisocial, and blunt, Hiko appears rough around the edges, but wields the most lethal blade of all.

 Kenshin's adventures are a few decades old by now, but there's still a lot of fun to be had with them.
 If you're looking for an anime that blends realism and fantasy, give Roruni Kenshin a try.
 The English dub is surprisingly good, too.

 I'll see you at our next countdown, and remember, despite what anime teaches you, stabbing your girlfriend through the heart will not make her love you.